Cannonball Run challenge: Electric vehicle record

 In October 2024, Kyle Conner, Tijmen Schreur and Drew Peterson broke the record driving a 2025 Porsche Taycan in 39 hours 29 minutes.
-They became familiar with the car’s charging curve the week before after the car was the first EV to reach the finish point in a cross-country EV contest from Seattle, Washington to Boston, Massachusetts named the "I-90 Surge" and involving nine EVs and a comparable ICE vehicle.
+They became familiar with the car’s charging curve the week before.
+After the car was the first EV to reach the finish point in a cross-country EV contest from Seattle, Washington to Boston, Massachusetts named the "I-90 Surge" and involving nine EVs and a comparable ICE vehicle.

+Electric motorcycle records

+In April 2022, Steven Day set a record of 111 hours driving the route with a 2022 Energica EVA Ribelle.
+He drove the route in reverse, from Redondo Beach to New York City.

 Semi-automated vehicle record

 In April 2015, the first coast-to-coast semi-automated record was set by employees of Delphi.
 Delphi engineers covered 3,400 miles, San Francisco to New York City, over a span of nine days.

 In October 2015, Carl J. Reese, Deena Mastracci, and Alex Roy set a new coast-to-coast record using Tesla's new Autopilot function.
 The trio made the 2,995 miles journey in 57 hours, 48 minutes after departing from Redondo Beach, California on October 18 at 9:15 p.m.
 PST, and arriving at Red Ball Garage in New York on October 21 at 10:03 a.m.
-EST. The trip was completed with fewer than 14 hours of charging and 96 percent of the driving done by Tesla's Autopilot system.
-This record was a first outside of manufacture testing, proving that automated systems can deliver people coast to coast safely in record time.
+EST. The trip was completed with less than 14 hours of charging and 96% of the driving done by Tesla's Autopilot system.

-In August 2016, the semi-automated (SAE level 2) driving record at 55 hours was set during the electric cross-country record run by Franz Aliquo, Warren Ahner, and Alex Roy in a Tesla Model S 90D, whose "Autopilot" function was engaged 97.7% of the way.
+In August 2016, the semi-automated (SAE Level 2) driving record at 55 hours was set during the electric cross-country record run by Franz Aliquo, Warren Ahner, and Alex Roy in a Tesla Model S 90D, whose "Autopilot" function was engaged 97.7% of the way.

 In April 2024, a new semi-automated record was set by Jay Roberts and his wife Gypsy Roberts in a 2017 Prius.
 The car was fitted with a Comma.ai driver assistance system which ran openpilot.
 The drive took 43 hours and 18 minutes and was 98.4% autonomous.
 In April 2025, Jay Roberts and Gypsy Roberts would lower the record to an even 38 hours.
 The drive was done with 99.125% autonomy.